Cardano-max/MGIE--ExtendedMGIE/README.md

 ## Introduction

-The MLLM-Guided Image Editing (MGIE) framework is designed to revolutionize text-driven image editing.
-By integrating MLLMs to generate detailed instructions, our framework guides the editing process to achieve outstanding results.
-While the original MGIE framework was impressive, our enhancements with Progressive Feature Blending (PFB) and Cross-Attention Masking (CAM) take it to the next level.
+The MLLM-Guided Image Editing (MGIE) framework is designed to revolutionize text-driven image editing by leveraging Multimodal Large Language Models (MLLMs) to generate detailed, visually-aware instructions.
+While the original MGIE framework was impressive, our enhancements with Progressive Feature Blending (PFB), Cross-Attention Masking (CAM), Identity Embeddings (IE), and Gaussian Blurring (GB) elevate its capabilities to a new level of precision and realism.

 ### Key Enhancements

 - **Progressive Feature Blending (PFB):** Seamlessly integrates MLLM-generated content with the original image across multiple feature levels, ensuring visual coherence and consistency.
 - **Cross-Attention Masking (CAM):** Provides precise control over the editing process by focusing the influence of specific text tokens on desired image regions.
+- - **Identity Embeddings (IE):** Preserves the identity and key characteristics of objects and individuals in the image, maintaining their distinctive features throughout the editing process.
+- **Gaussian Blurring (GB):** Enhances spatial coherence and natural blending of edited regions with the original image through spatially-varying Gaussian blur techniques.

 Extensive experiments and analyses demonstrate that our enhanced MGIE framework outperforms previous methods in terms of visual quality, semantic alignment, and faithfulness to the original image.